 This guide instructs you how you can cope with the above scenarios via built-in Outlook account configuration options and settings but also provides a code sample to set the From address programmatically.

-- Change default and delegate/shared mailbox
+- Method 1: Change default to Delegate or Shared mailbox

-- Configure an additional Exchange account
+- Method 2: Configure an additional Exchange account

-- SetFromAddress macro
+- Method 3: SetFromAddress macro

-- Add-in solution
+- Method 4: Add-in solution

 When you want to change the default to another mailbox to which you also have Full Access permissions, then you can configure your mail profile with that mailbox instead and add your own as a delegate mailbox.